oxc-project/javascript-parser-in-rust/docs/architecture.md

 ## Performance

-The key to a performant Rust program is to **make less momory allocations** and **use less cpu cycles**.
+The key to a performant Rust program is to **make less memory allocations** and **use fewer CPU cycles**.

-It is mostly transparent when a momory allocation is made just by looking for heap allocated structs such as `Vec` or `Box`.
+It is mostly transparent when a memory allocation is made just by looking for heap-allocated structs such as `Vec` or `Box`.
 Reasoning about their usage will give you a sense of how fast your program will be.

-With zero cost abstraction, we don't need to worry too much about abstractions causing slower performance.
+With zero-cost abstraction, we don't need to worry too much about abstractions causing slower performance.
-Becareful with your algorithmic complexities and you will be all good to go.
+Be careful with your algorithmic complexities and you will be all good to go.